High-dynamic-range television: 2016

 On 1 March 2016, the Blu-ray Disc Association released Ultra HD Blu-ray with mandatory support for HDR10 and optional support for Dolby Vision.

 On 9 April 2016, Netflix started offering both HDR10 and Dolby Vision.

 On June to September 2016, SMPTE standardized multiple dynamic metadata for HDR in SMPTE ST 2094.

 On 6 July 2016, the International Telecommunication Union (ITU) announced Rec.
 2100, which defines the image parameters for HDR-TV and use two HDR transfer functions—HLG and PQ.

 On 29 July 2016, SKY Perfect JSAT Group announced that on 4 October, they would start the world's first 4K HDR broadcasts using HLG.

 On 9 September 2016, Google announced Android TV 7.0, which supports Dolby Vision, HDR10, and HLG.

 On 26 September 2016, Roku announced that the Roku Premiere+ and Roku Ultra will support HDR using HDR10.

 On 7 November 2016, Google announced that YouTube would stream HDR videos that can be encoded with HLG or PQ.

 On 17 November 2016, the Digital Video Broadcasting (DVB) Steering Board approved UHD-1 Phase 2 with a HDR solution that supports HLG and PQ.
 The specification has been published as DVB Bluebook A157 and was published by the ETSI as TS 101 154 v2.3.1.

 2017

 On 2 January 2017, LG Electronics USA announced that all of LG's SUPER UHD TV models support a variety of HDR technologies, including Dolby Vision, HDR10, and HLG (Hybrid Log Gamma), and are ready to support Advanced HDR by Technicolor.

 On 20 April 2017, Samsung and Amazon announced HDR10+.

 On 12 September 2017, Apple announced the Apple TV 4K with support for HDR10 and Dolby Vision, and that the iTunes Store would sell and rent 4K HDR content.

 2019

 On 26 December 2019, Canon announced the adoption of the PQ format (PQ10) for still photography.

 2020

-On 13 October 2020, Apple announced the iPhone 12 and iPhone 12 Pro series, the first smartphone that can record and edit video in Dolby Vision directly from the camera roll. iPhone uses the Dolby Vision profile 8.4 cross-compatible with HLG.
+On 13 October 2020, Apple announced the iPhone 12 and iPhone 12 Pro series, the first smartphones that could record and edit video in Dolby Vision directly from the camera roll. iPhone uses the Dolby Vision profile 8.4 cross-compatible with HLG.